kj89/testnet_manuals/quicksilver/prepare_killerqueen.md

 First of all please lookup for your submitted gentx data in [genesis file](https://raw.githubusercontent.com/ingenuity-build/testnets/main/killerqueen/genesis.json)
 ![image](https://user-images.githubusercontent.com/50621007/175129276-9705a6fc-c6ec-4c1e-8944-d1fd0b84732d.png)

-If you have found your validator address in genesis, congratulations, you have been selected as genesis validator for `killerqueen-1` testnet and you will receive `100 QCK` tokecns at the chain start.
+If you have found your validator address in genesis, congratulations, you have been selected as genesis validator for `killerqueen-1` testnet and you will receive `100 QCK` tokens at the chain start.

 Folks who did not submit a gentx, will be able to call the faucet once.
 This will give them a decent amount of tokens and will be able to get in the set easily if any genesis validators fail to start.